Choosing an ELD Solution: What to Ask

 But which ELD vendor is best?
 We put together these tips to help you out.

-Before you start, check that the ELDs you are considering are on the FMCSA’s list of registered ELDs.
 This is a critical step, as ELDs must be self-certified and registered according to the requirements of the ELD rule.
 What does ELD self-certification mean?
 Read this post for further explanation.

 Don’t skip this step, as responsibility is on the carrier to verify registration.
 The FMCSA states: “The motor carrier is responsible for checking that their device is registered.”